Yurii-Laguta/JB4A-SDK-Android/_posts/2015-05-13-subscriber-key.md

 > NOTE: Subscriber Key may not be null or an empty string.
 Also, leading and/or trailing whitespace will be removed.

 > NOTE: By default, if your app does not set the subscriber key using setSubscriberKey(), the Marketing Cloud will match the registration sent with a Contact Record that matches the System Token included in the registration payload.
-If the Marketing Cloud does not find a match, the Marketing Cloud will set a new subscriber key will be set and will not send the value back to the SDK.
+If the Marketing Cloud does not find a match, the Marketing Cloud will set a new subscriber key and will not send the value back to the SDK.

 ### getSubscriberKey()
 <script src="https://gist.github.com/sfmc-mobilepushsdk/0bd43c062bed12184d06.js"></script>